nrfconnect/sdk-nrf/applications/machine_learning/README.rst

 Selecting a build type
 ======================

-Before you start testing the application, you can select one of the build types supported by nRF Machine Learning application, depending on your development kit and the building method.
+Before you start testing the application, you can select one of the :ref:`nrf_machine_learning_app_requirements_build_types`, depending on your development kit and building method.
-The application supports the following build types:

-* ``ZDebug`` -- Debug version of the application - can be used to verify if the application works correctly.
-* ``ZRelease`` -- Release version of the application - can be used to achieve better performance and reduce memory consumption.

 Selecting a build type in SES
 -----------------------------